dbreedt/pgPretty/README.md

-        how many tabs/spaces to use for a single indent (default 2) (default 2) -t    use tabs instead of spaces (default is spaces) -u    use upper case keywords (default is lower case)
+        how many tabs/spaces to use for a single indent (default 2) (default 2) -t    use tabs instead of spaces (default is spaces) -u    use upper case keywords (default is lower case) -uf
+        use upper case function names (default is lower case)
 ```

 ### Build